coreos/container-linux-update-operator/README.md

 ## Test

-To test that it is working, you can simulate that a reboot is needed by sshing to the node and running `locksmithctl send-need-reboot`.
+To test that it is working, you can SSH to a node and trigger an update check by running `update_engine_client -check_for_update` or simulate a reboot is needed by running `locksmithctl send-need-reboot`.